 Performing Disk Restore

 In case a disaster strikes, you can restore corrupted persistent disks of a VM instance from a cloud-native snapshot or image-level backup.
-Veeam Backup for GCP allows you to restore persistent disks to the original location or to a new location.
+Veeam Backup for Google Cloud allows you to restore persistent disks to the original location or to a new location.

 You can restore zonal and regional persistent disks of all types: standard (pd-standard), balanced (pd-balanced) and SSD (pd-ssd).
 Restore of local SSDs (SCSI and NVMe) is not supported due to technical reasons.

-To restore persistent disks from a cloud-native snapshot, Veeam Backup for GCP uses native GCP capabilities.
-To restore persistent disks from an image-level backup, Veeam Backup for GCP performs the following steps:
+To restore persistent disks from a cloud-native snapshot, Veeam Backup for Google Cloud uses native Google Cloud capabilities.
+To restore persistent disks from an image-level backup, Veeam Backup for Google Cloud performs the following steps:

-- Launches a worker instance in the GCP region where the restored persistent disks will reside.
+- Deploys a worker instance in the Google Cloud region in which the restored persistent disks will reside.